- CAMPUS LIFE

 There is something for everyone at Southeastern.
 Explore our undergraduate, graduate and doctoral programs, typical career paths and related fields - then decide which one is right for you.

-Our goal at Southeastern Louisiana University is to provide the resources to help you finance your college education.
-With federal, state, and institutional assistance, you have the opportunity to accomplish your educational goals.
-While you may complete the Free Application for Federal Student Aid (FAFSA) before being admitted to the university, you will not be awarded financial aid until your request for admission has been granted.
+Our goal at Southeastern Louisiana University is to provide the resources to help students finance their college education.
+With federal, state, and institutional assistance, students have the opportunity to accomplish their educational goals.
+While students may complete the Free Application for Federal Student Aid (FAFSA) before being admitted to the university, they will not be awarded financial aid until the request for admission has been granted.

 Students interested in receiving financial assistance through federal programs must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be completed on the web at www.fafsa.gov, or by requesting a paper form by calling 1-800-433-3243.
 Students should complete the FAFSA as soon as possible after October 1 to apply for financial aid.
 Students are strongly encouraged to meet the following priority deadlines:

 Processing time for all financial aid programs is approximately six weeks.
 It is strongly recommended that the student meet the priority deadline date for the term they are seeking financial assistance.
 Students must apply each year for financial aid.